FreeTubeApp/FreeTube/README.md

 [![GNU AGPLv3 Image](https://www.gnu.org/graphics/agplv3-155x51.png)](https://www.gnu.org/licenses/agpl-3.0.html)

 FreeTube is Free Software: You can use, study share and improve it at your will.
-Specifically you can redistribute and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Specifically, you can redistribute and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.